Lily1797/Medicago_truncatula/README.md

 ```
 python3 blast_extend.py
 ```
 As no mitochondrial or chloroplast sequences were identified in our genome, this step was omitted.
 To streamline subsequent genome map analysis, we filtered the BLAST results to include only sequences located on chromosomes.
-Additionally, eight columns were added to the filtered BLAST results, specifying the positions of the sequences on the chromosomes (query start, query end, query chrom, query strand, query geneID, subject start, subject end, subject chrom, subject strand and subject geneID).
+Additionally, ten columns were added to the filtered BLAST results, specifying the positions of the sequences on the chromosomes (query start, query end, query chrom, query strand, query geneID, subject start, subject end, subject chrom, subject strand and subject geneID).
 The updated results were saved to update_blast_results.txt.
 ```
 # Extract Positions, chromosome, strand, and geneID from the FASTA File
 awk '/^>/ {if (/chromosome:/) { split($0, a, " "); seq_id = a[1]; seq_id = substr(seq_id, 2); split(a[3], b, ":"); start = b[4]; end = b[5]; chrom = b[3]; strand = b[6]; split(a[4], c, ":"); geneid = c[2]; print seq_id "\t" start "\t" end "\t" chrom "\t" strand "\t" geneid;}}' Medicago_truncatula.MedtrA17_4.0.pep.all.fa > positions.txt